 Begun in 1951, a second 18-hole course was completed in 1957.
 Appropriately, it was named the Grace Course in honor of Mr. Grace, Honorary Chairman of the Board.
 Designed by the father-and-son team of William and David Gordon, it was superbly conceived and significantly different from the Saucon Course, which then became known as the Old Course.
 After 40 years of dedicated service to the Club, Mr. Grace died in 1960 at the age of 83.

-Inspired by this early progress, the Club, during its second forty years, has confirmed to move steadily forward.
-Today there are four golf courses with a total of sixty holes, four swimming pools, twelve soft outdoor tennis courts, two hard outdoor tennis courts, two soft indoor tennis courts, three paddle tennis courts, two singles squash courts, and one doubles squash court.
+Inspired by this early progress, the Club continued to move steadily forward during its second 40 years.
+Today there are four golf courses with a total of 60 holes, four swimming pools, 12 soft outdoor tennis courts, two hard outdoor tennis courts, two soft indoor tennis courts, three paddle tennis courts, two singles squash courts and one doubles squash court.
 It has become a club which, some acclaim, “may well be the best full-facilities club in America.”

 Through the seven major United States Golf Association events, including the U.S. Senior Open in 2000, Saucon Valley Country Club has attained enduring national stature.
 The extreme pride and sense of obligation to preserve Saucon traditions and high standards of excellence pervade the membership today, as in years past.
 At the end of the twentieth century, this sense of tradition was best expressed by the Club's Board of Governors: